 In order to gather information for the development of a project roadmap which allows other schools to implement this project after its pilot stage, we are also counting on the contribution of IDiverSE teachers and students to share information for this purpose in the form of testimonies, photos and other records they consider relevant.

 In each school there is space for board, teachers and student’s participation.

 Each school must choose a teacher who will be the contact between the school and the project’s national team.
 It is up to the school to decide if the contact person is one of the implementing teachers, or other intervenient.

-Among the school’s teachers, at least 2 teachers from different subjects of Natural Sciences must implement the project in a collaborative manner.
-There isn’t a maximum number of teachers per school and teachers form other subject domains are welcome to integrate the team.
+It is recommended that at least 2 teachers from different subjects participate together in the project.
+There isn’t a maximum number of teachers per school and teachers form all subject domains are welcome to integrate the team.
 Teachers who implement the project will be considered IDiverSE teachers.

-The school board will have a fundamental role in the school’s integration into the OSOS schools’ network.
+The school board will have an important role in the school’s integration into the OSOS schools’ network.
 Apart from that, the board’s involvement and support will also be welcome so as to give time to IDiverSE teachers to work collaboratively.

 The national team will have several contact and monitoring moments with each IDiverSE school.

 Apart from this support each school can count on:

 - Access to activities available on the IDiverSE webpage

 - Tools for the assessment of the development 21st century skills